ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 2.14

 Question:
-Write a program which accepts a string as input to print "Yes" if the string is "yes" or "YES" or "Yes", otherwise print "No".
+Write a program which accepts a string as input to print ("Yes" if the string is "yes" or "YES" or "Yes", otherwise print ("No".

 Hints:

 Use if statement to judge condition.

 Solution
-s= raw_input()
+s= input()
 if s=="yes" or s=="YES" or s=="Yes":
-    print "Yes"
+    print ("Yes"
 else:
-    print "No"
+    print ("No"